esphome/esphome-docs/components/logger.rst

     :image: file-document-box.svg

-The logger component automatically logs all log messages through the serial port and through MQTT topics.
+The logger component automatically logs all log messages through the serial port and through MQTT topics (if there is an MQTT client in the configuration).
 By default, all logs with a severity higher than ``DEBUG`` will be shown.
 Decreasing the log level can help with the performance of the application and memory size.

 .. code-block:: yaml